-Position in APAC NUMBER OF MEETINGS ATTENDED

-Name 03 August 2022 29 August 2022 21 September 2022 08 November 2022 26 November 2022 25 January 2023 25 April 2023 27 June 2023

-Mrs. Jane Masite Chairperson & • & & & • • &

-Ms MP Ramutsheli Member \$ • • • & • • •

-Mr A Tshikovhi Member • • • • • & • •

-Mr LJ Muthivhi Member • & & • • & • •
+Position in APAC NUMBER OF MEETINGS ATTENDED Name AFAL 03 August 2022 29 August 2022 21 September 2022 08 November 2022 26 November 2022 25 January 2023 25 April 2023 27 June 2023 Mrs. Jane Masite Chairperson \$ \$ \$ \$ \$ \$ \$ \$ Ms MP Ramutsheli Member \$ \$ \$ \$ \$ ۵ \$ \$ Mr A Tshikovhi Member \$ \$ \$ \$ \$ \$ \$ \$ Mr LJ Muthivhi Member \$ \$ \$ \$ \$ \$ \$ \$

 • Meeting attended.

-6 Meeting not attended (Apology Submitted)
+۵ Meeting not attended (Apology Submitted)

-4 Meeting not attended (Apology Not Submitted)
+Meeting not attended (Apology Not Submitted)

-4.3 Risk Management, Anti-Fraud and Anti-Corruption Committee is a Management Committee chaired by the Municipal Manager to advice management while providing the Audit Committee with risk management oversight.
+Risk Management, Anti-Fraud and Anti-Corruption Committee is a Management Committee chaired by the Municipal Manager to advice management while providing the Audit Committee with risk management oversight.

-5. INTERNAL CONTROLS
+INTERNAL CONTROLS

-4.1.
 Internal Audit reported system weaknesses and recommended corrective actions for management to address the deficiencies.
 Management implemented internal audit recommendations to enhance the system of internal controls to the acceptable level.

-6. INTERNAL AUDIT
+INTERNAL AUDIT

-- 5.1.
 The committee is satisfied that the internal audit unit has executed its responsibility per the Internal Audit charter as approved by the Audit Committee.
-Further the committee approved the Risk Based Annual Audit plan for the 2022/2023 reporting period and was given the assurance that every effort will be made by the Accounting Officer to have all the resources available to properly execute the audit plan. - 5.2.
-All Internal Audit activities were completed in-house in accordance with the approved Internal Audit Charter and no compromise of the independence or objectivity of the function was observed throughout for the year under review. - 5.3.
-With Internal Audit follow-up reports, the committee has noted that management has implemented an appropriate tracking system in terms of which the various action plans by management to resolve the reported Internal Audit finding and recommendations and were
+Further the committee approved the Risk Based Annual Audit plan for the 2022/2023 reporting period and was given the assurance that every effort will be made by the Accounting Officer to have all the resources available to properly execute the audit plan.

+All Internal Audit activities were completed in-house in accordance with the approved Internal Audit Charter and no compromise of the independence or objectivity of the function was observed throughout for the year under review.

+With Internal Audit follow-up reports, the committee has noted that management has implemented an appropriate tracking system in terms of which the various action plans by management to resolve the reported Internal Audit finding and recommendations and were tracked, managed, and reported to the Audit Committee duly.

-- tracked, managed, and reported to the Audit Committee duly. - 5.4.
-The committee noted an improvement in the percentage implementation of AG and Internal audit findings as resolved by management. - 5.5.
-The committee confirms that Internal Audit has effectively carried out its mandate and responsibility in accordance with the MFMA and Approved Internal Audit Charter. - 5.6.
-Further, the one-on-one discussions with the Chief Audit Executive did not reveal any matters of concern.
+The committee noted an improvement in the percentage implementation of AG and Internal audit findings as resolved by management.

+The committee confirms that Internal Audit has effectively carried out its mandate and responsibility in accordance with the MFMA and Approved Internal Audit Charter.

+Further, the one-on-one discussions with the Manager Internal Auditdid not reveal any matters of concern.

-7. RISK MANAGEMENT
+RISK MANAGEMENT

-- 6.1.
-The Audit and Performance Audit Committee has excised its oversight responsibility and satisfied that risk Management process was adequately designed although not effectively and efficiently implemented in some instances. - 6.2.
-Further, the committee acknowledges the progress made in risk management processes which improved the risk management maturity level of the municipality.
+2.2.3 The Audit and Performance Audit Committee has excised its oversight responsibility and satisfied that risk Management process was adequately designed although not effectively and efficiently implemented in some instances.

+2.19.2 Further, the committee acknowledges the progress made in risk management processes which improved the risk management maturity level of the municipality.